MixerGAN: An MLP-Based Architecture for Unpaired Image-to-Image Translation: Introduction

 \section{Introduction}

 As with most visual tasks in the deep learning age, image-to-image translation has been dominated by fully convolutional neural networks since its inception \cite{pix2pix, cyclegan, cut}.
 However, the recently proposed MLP-Mixer \cite{mixer} architecture showed that simple multi-layered perceptrons are still useful for visual learning in deep neural networks.
 While the original MLP-Mixer paper only addressed \textit{discriminative} tasks, we propose adapting this new architecture for \textit{generative} tasks.
-Since the MLP-Mixer closely resembles the transformer model \cite{attention} originally used for sequence-to-sequence translation in natural language processing, we choose to evaluate the MLP-Mixer's capabilities on image-to-image translation through our new model: MixerGAN.
+Since the MLP-Mixer closely resembles the transformer model originally used for sequence-to-sequence translation in natural language processing \cite{attention}, we choose to evaluate the MLP-Mixer's capabilities on image-to-image translation through our new model: MixerGAN.

-Transformer models are desirable for sequence-to-sequence translation because their self-attention mechanisms account for long-range dependencies that are overlooked by simple convolutions.
+Transformer models are desirable for sequence-to-sequence translation because their self-attention mechanisms account for long-range dependencies that are overlooked by the relatively small receptive fields of convolutions.
 As such, self-attention has been used in image-to-image translation before \cite{tang2019attentiongan, NEURIPS2018_mejjati, emami2020spa}.
 However, the extreme memory usage of self-attention mechanisms prevents them from being used effectively on whole images, even after they have been significantly down-sampled.
-Motivated by an efficient alternative to self-attention mechanisms, MixerGAN offers a much cheaper alternative to transformers that still accounts for long-range dependencies within an image.
+Motivated by a memory-efficient alternative to self-attention mechanisms, MixerGAN offers a much cheaper alternative to transformers that still accounts for long-range dependencies within an image.